nethical6/mywebsite/content/about.md

 Once I was just hanging out on a programming server on Discord when some of the people told me about linux and recommended me to use it.
 I knew very little about Linux that time because schools really only teach about windows and propetiary softwares while we still have various better FOSS alternatives.
 I then tried linux for the first time and I have now fallen in love with it and I have decided to never change my os.
 Seriously, I dont understand why people just dont use open source softwares instead of pirating propetery software.

 I give all the remaining time that I get from School, Studying, Working, Doing homework etc to my Computer and my projects.
 I am not really good at anything except Computers.
 People always tease me for being weak but I belive its just how I am made.
 I dont know why but I am afraid of doing certain things even when I know that I can do them.
 I am a guy that has multiple personalities, different with different people.
 I sometimes become a whole new person who is unrecognizable.
 I have tried doing every possible thing but i have now realised I am not good at anything.
 I get trolled by people for the things that I do wrong in the fields they are good in.
 My only true companion is my computer which is connected to this crazy technology, the INTERNET!.
-Whenever I am reacting about something , I am just faking it, deep down I dont give a fuck about it.
-In my mind , I think completely differnt from what I or my emotions say.
+Whenever I am reacting about something , I am just faking it, deep down I dont give a damn about it.
+In my mind , I think completely different from what I or my emotions say.

 <center>
 <img src="/pics/bunnygang.jpg">